 A: This is usually not a problem.
 Our TOP priority is the safe travel of ALL the Veterans.
 Guardians are volunteers who physically assist the Veterans with wheelchairs and their baggage during our trip.
 Who will or will not serve as a Guardian, and how many guardians will be needed, is the sole responsibility of the Hub Coordinator.
 That decision is based upon many factors, such as:

 A: Honor Flight Arizona gratefully accepts all donations!
-However, no WWII, Korean War, or Vietnam War Veteran may donate prior to his/her trip or pay his/her way to go.
+However, no WWII, Cold War, Korean War, or Vietnam War Veteran may donate prior to his/her trip or pay his/her way to go.
 We believe that these Veterans have given enough.
 This is our way of saying “Thank You!”

 A: Honor Flight Arizona receives no national or government sponsorship.
 Our funding comes primarily from individuals, community and military groups and organizations across the state.
 They recognize the great accomplishments and sacrifices of our WWII, Korean War, and Vietnam War Veterans and understand them wanting to see their memorials.
 Significant contributors have been fraternal and civic organizations, as well as various corporations on a local level.

 A: The Arizona and Southern Arizona hubs are two separate entities.
 Each hub keeps its own waiting list and flies on its own schedule.
 Honor Flight Southern AZ serves Veterans in the Tucson and Yuma regions.
-Honor Flight AZ serves the remainder of the state.
+Honor Flight Arizona serves the remainder of the state.
 If you are unsure about which hub to apply to, please contact us using the form on the Contact Us page.

 The sooner you sign up on our Veterans page, the sooner you will be called for a flight!